 How to make the salad:

-Step 3.
-Take the chicken out and lightly shake off excess marinade.
+- Take the chicken out and lightly shake off excess marinade.
 (You can also use a paper towel to lightly dab off excess marinade.)
-Skewer the chicken and grill on a grill or a grill pan.
+Skewer the chicken and grill.

 Add salad greens onto plates.
 Top the greens with tomato, artichoke hearts, kalamata olives and cucumber.
 Sprinkle crumbled feta cheese and parsley on top.
 Distribute the grilled chicken chunks between the plates.
 Drizzle with the dressing.

-You can store the individual components of the salad (the vegetables, the chicken and the dressing) in separate, airtight containers in the fridge for up to a day.
+Store the individual salad components (vegetables, chicken and dressing) in separate, airtight containers in the fridge for up to a day.
 Once you've spooned the dressing onto the salad it's best to eat it.

 - Mediterranean Spice Rub for Chicken5 Minutes